 PRESENTATIONS & PUBLICATIONS

 The Symposium will have both oral and poster presentations.

 Research communications are strictly limited to maximum 8 pages and must clearly state the purpose, the findings, and the originality of their contribution.
 Acceptance for oral presentations will be based on peer review of these communications.
 Communications accepted for presentation will be published by Begell House, Inc., in a proceedings volume and will be available in the form of flash memory disks to the participants at the registration.

 After the conference, authors of contributed papers will have the opportunity to submit an improved/enhanced version of their work, still based on their presentation content.
 These submissions will be considered for publication in a special issue of the Journal of Quantitative Spectroscopy and Radiative Transfer, after undergoing a new review process.

 The Symposium will also include poster sessions to allow researchers to discuss their most recent work in a relaxed atmosphere.
 Selection for the poster session will be based on one-page abstracts only, and no further text is required for the posters.
-The abstracts for poster presentations will be included in the proceedings.

 LOCATION & ACCOMMODATION

 The symposium will take place in Titania hotel, Athens, Greece and further information will be provided soon.

 The Executive Committee of ICHMT will be able to offer some financial support to assist scientists and engineers to participate in its symposia.
 Priority will be given to students and to scientists early in their career from the Developing Countries.